 Today, healthier living and better access to dental care has reduced the percentage of seniors wearing dentures since just a few decades ago.
 That said, should dentures become a part of your life, it is critical to wear properly fitting dentures.
 Dentures that cause pain or shift in the mouth tend to alter a person’s eating habits which can lead to nutrition deficits and in turn, poor health.
 If you wear dentures, be sure your dentures are kept clean and fit properly.
 Check with your oral care professional for frequent check-ups.

 Obstacles to Good Oral Care

 We may find ourselves having to contend with physical ailments that limit our desire to maintain good oral care as we age.
 A few common obstacles are arthritis, vision loss, or an injury that makes it difficult to move about.
 When possible, use a floss pick to get between teeth to remove food debris.
-Also, the regular use of an oral rinse can assist in dislodging difficult to remove food particles.
-A good oral rinse will also add to the overall health the mouth and gum tissue.
+Also, the regular use of an oral rinse can assist in dislodging food particles.
+A good oral rinse will also add to the overall health of the mouth and gum tissue.
 Select a rinse with no or low alcohol content to prevent drying out the mouth even further.

 Naturally Receding Gums

 We’ve all heard the old expression “long in the tooth” but did you know it actually refers to how our teeth appear to “lengthen” as we age?
 While some degree of gum recession is natural, as we age it is even more so.
 This gum recession predisposes us to cavities along the root structure of the tooth where enamel no longer exists.
-As we age, regular flossing, brushing and the use oral rinses are more important than ever.
+As we age, regular flossing, brushing and the use of oral rinses are more important than ever.

 All of the aforementioned items can contribute to gum disease.
 However, practicing a good oral care routine can help prevent it.
 Failing to do so can lead to swollen gums, pain and possibly the need for dentures.
 Be sure to include regular check-ups to your oral health care plan.